GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

 #### Create a Google Kubernetes Engine (GKE) cluster

-Create a new cluster from the command line:
+Create a new cluster from the command-line:

 ```shell
 export CLUSTER=prometheus-operator-cluster